grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

     vf 6 MAC 00:00:00:00:00:00, spoof checking on, link-state auto, trust off, query_rss off
 ```

-You should see 7 VF's were created for each PF.
+You should see 7 VF's were created for each PF (vf0-vf6)

 Verify that virtualization has been enable on the Compute host